ehb54/us3_windows_packaging/README.md

  - some ultrascan3 scripts are modified from the ultrascan3 repo branch, see [here](mods/win10-mingw64-templates)
    - this should eventually be migrated into the repos themselves
      - leaving it this way for now to allow correct building of prior releases
-   - this is why the `git stash && git pull && git stash pop` when `building ultrascan again`
+   - this is why the `git fetch orign && git reset --hard origin/branch && git pull && ~/us3_windows_packaging --us_update branch` when `building ultrascan again`